What to Expect in Your Cataract Surgery Consultation

 Cataract Care That’s Tailored to Your Needs

-When you visit ICON Eyecare for cataract and LASIK surgery in the Denver metro area, you get a higher standard of care.
+When you visit ICON Eyecare for cataract and LASIK surgery in the Denver metro area to see if you’re a good candidate for cataract surgery, you get a higher standard of care.
 You might come for our patient-centric care that ensures you get the services and answers you need from all our staff in a welcoming and comfortable environment.
 Or, you may have heard about our eye doctors in the Denver metro area who employ advanced ophthalmological technologies and techniques for your comfort and excellent results.

 Answering All Your Questions

-For our cataract surgery patients, the excellence of our top eye doctors in the Front Range shows when you visit for your cataract surgery consultation.
-Talking with one of our top eye doctors in the Denver metro area, you’re exchanging information that makes your vision correction surgery the best it can be.
-Vision correction surgeons want to know about your medical history and any eye conditions you have.
+For our cataract surgery patients, the excellence of our top eye doctors in the Front Range shows when you visit for your consultation.
+An initial cataract surgery evaluation involves talking with one of our top eye doctors in the Denver metro area and exchanging information that makes your eye surgery the best it can be.
+Vision correction surgeons, or ophthalmologists, want to know about your medical history, family medical history, vision problems, results from recent vision and diagnostic tests, and any eye conditions you have.
 In some cases, timely cataract surgery will enable other doctors to see and treat conditions such as retina issues.
 We’ll also ask about how your vision impacts your lifestyle.

 When Our Doctors Work with You, It’s Easier to Relax and Look Forward to Great Results